 Download FREE* cowhide rug cleaning instructions PDF for individual private use - not for re-distribution (*copyrighted content)

 Include your cowhide rug, cowhide furniture or cushions in your normal cleaning routine, simply vacuum with the vacuum head brush in the down position (for hard floors) or give cow skin rugs and cushions a shake outside to remove dust and small dry particles of dirt.
 Rotate your cow skin rug or move to a different location from time to time so that the rug wears evenly.

 You can wipe the cowhide hair smoothly in the direction of the hair with a damp (but not wet) cloth with mild soap (our special cowhide cleaning detergent is coming soon) and water.
 Do not soak the cowhide or get it too wet.
 DO NOT wash in a washing machine or dry clean.

-Brushing your cowhide rug with a hard plastic brush (like a scrubbing brush) helps to keep the hair soft and fluffy and helps to remove dust and dirt.
+Brushing your cowhide rug with a hard plastic brush (like a scrubbing brush) helps to keep the hair soft and fluffy and helps to remove dust and dirt from under the hair.